-Facebook is king of the social media world in the West.
-Since its appearance in 2004 he transformed the way we interact and communicate on the Internet.
+Facebook is the king of the social media world in the West.
+Since its appearance in 2004, he transformed the way we interact and communicate on the Internet.
 But what about China, where it is not welcome.
 Who rules in the Middle Kingdom?
-Does its story and role are similar?
+Do its story and role are similar?

 - Text chat agremented with emoticons and stickers